algorithmiaio/algorithmia-android/README.md

 AlgorithmiaClient client = Algorithmia.client(apiKey);
 ```

-Notes:
-- API key may be omitted only when making calls from algorithms running on the Algorithmia cluster
+**Note:** The API key may be omitted only when making calls from algorithms running on the Algorithmia cluster

-# Android Threads
+## Android Threads

 Note that it is necessary to perform network operations (such as calling Algorithmia) on a background thread in android, to avoid impacting UI performance.
 The standard way to acheive this in android is to use an AsyncTask.